 Take a walk

-This is the easiest way to get some exercise.
-You can start more or less from the day you gave birth, although you’ll have to take it very slowly in the beginning.
-Either carry your infant in a sling or baby carrier or use his stroller.
+This is, of course, the easiest way to get some exercise.
+You can start more or less from the day you give birth, although you’ll have to take it very slowly in the beginning.
+Either carry your infant in a sling or baby carrier or use his or her stroller.

-In some cities you can find walking groups.
+In some cities, you can find new mom walking groups.
 A fun way to meet other moms!